-This time of year may find you in the throes of holiday travel planning, as you scan websites for airline deals and tally points for free hotel stays.
+This time of year may find you in the throes of holiday travel planning as you scan websites for airline deals and tally points for free hotel stays.
 Researching transportation and hotels are two of the most time-consuming tasks of the whole process.
-It really does take multiple levels of intense planning to wrangle every detail into place, all the while jumping from resource to resource, attempting to beat the travel industry at their own game.
+It really does take multiple levels of intense planning to wrangle every detail into place, all the while jumping from resource to resource, attempting to beat the travel industry at its own game.

-Preparing early is always the number one piece of advice, but there are more best practices to make the most of limited travel time.
+Early preparation is always the number one piece of advice, but there are more best practices to make the most of limited travel time.
 Read on to learn more about choosing companies for military family travel and hospitality over the holidays.

 Holiday Travel and the Airlines